 How can SoftNAS address all these issues better than AWS EFS?

 Simple.
-That’s what it was designed to do from the beginning – provide cloud-native, enterprise-grade “cloud NAS” capabilities in a way that’s designed to squeeze the maximum performance from EC2, EBS and S3 storage.
+That’s what it was designed to do from the beginning – provide cloud-native, enterprise-grade “cloud NAS” capabilities in a way that’s designed to squeeze the maximum performance from EC2, EBS, and S3 storage.
 And cloud storage and data management is all we have done, every day, since 2013, so we are among the world’s top cloud storage experts.

 Below we see SoftNAS running as a Linux virtual machine image on EC2.
 First, EBS and S3 cloud storage is assigned to the SoftNAS image that’s been launched from AWS Marketplace or the AWS Console.
 Next, that storage is aggregated into ZFS filesystems as “storage pools”.
-Then, these pools of storage can be thin-provisioned into “volumes” which are shared out as NFS, CIFS, AFP or iSCSI for use by applications and users.
+Then, these pools of storage can be thin-provisioned into “volumes” that are shared out as NFS, CIFS, AFP, or iSCSI for use by applications and users.